-Other interesting and amusing (from a later perspective) tidbits in the ensuing articles, such as the question, “Is 128K enough RAM?”
+Plenty of interesting (and today amusing) tidbits surface in InfoWorld’s other articles about the Mac.
+One writer tackles the question, “Is 128K enough RAM?”
 That must seem virtually impossible to anyone who doesn’t remember further back than the iPhone.

-Another line in a separate report notes that, “Apple says nearly 100 software companies have been working on software for the Macintosh.”
-That number seems tiny today, when you can find millions of apps in the App Store.
+InfoWorld also noted that “nearly 100 software companies have been working on software for the Macintosh.”
+(That number seems tiny today, when you can find millions of apps in the App Store.)

-InfoWorld goes on to add that, “One of those companies, Microsoft, has been working closely with Apple for more than a year.”
-Just a year later, Apple CEO John Sculley signed a disastrous deal with Microsoft co-founder Bill Gates to keep Microsoft software on Macs, in return for pretty much giving Microsoft carte blanche to create its Mac-styled Windows operating system.
+Just a year later, Apple CEO John Sculley signed a disastrous deal with Microsoft co-founder Bill Gates.
+This kept Microsoft software on Macs.
+However, it pretty much gave Microsoft carte blanche to create its Mac-styled Windows operating system.

-The one other thing which is likely to come as a shock to modern fans is just how expensive everything was.
+The one other thing likely to come as a shock to modern Apple fans is just how expensive everything was.
 The Mac cost $2,495, which today is almost $5,800.
-That’s not so bad, but the price of software — which now ships for free from Apple, and tends to be reasonably priced from third-party devs — was also high.
+That’s not so bad, actually.
+But the price of Mac software — which now ships free from Apple, and tends to be reasonably priced from third-party devs — was also high.

-MacPaint and MacWrite, two of the best-known pieces of Mac software, didn’t come bundled with the machine, but rather cost $195 ($450 today).
-MacTerminal would set you back another $99 ($229), while everything else cost somewhere between $99 and $125.
+MacPaint and MacWrite, two of the best-known pieces of Mac software, did not come bundled with the machine.
+They cost $195 as a package (the equivalent of $450 today).
+MacTerminal cost another $99 ($229 today).
+Everything else came in somewhere between $99 and $125.